 Resource HSR Build Alternative Cumulative Operations Impact CEQA Impact Cumulative Mitigation Transportation Transportation The HSR Build Alternative's contribution to the cumulative impact would be cumulatively considerable under NEPA.
-Beneficial None Required Air Quality and Global Climate C hange Air Quality The HSR Build Alternative would not contribute to a cumulative impact.
+Beneficial None Required Air Quality and Global Climate Cl hange Air Quality The HSR Build Alternative would not contribute to a cumulative impact.
 Beneficial None Required Global Climate Change The HSR Build Alternative would not contribute to a cumulative impact.
 Beneficial None Required Noise and Vibration Noise The HSR Build Alternative's contribution to the cumulative impact would be cumulatively considerable Significant (Cumulatively Considerable) None Available Vibration The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required EMF and EMI EMF and EMI The HSR Build Alternative would not contribute to a cumulative impact.
-Less than Significant None Required Public Utilities and Energy Public Utilities The HSR Build Alternative's contribution to the cumulative impact related to water usage at LAUS would be cumulatively considerable.
-Significant (Cumulatively Considerable) None Required Energy The HSR Build Alternative would not contribute to a cumulative impact.
+Less than Significant None Required Public Utilities and Energy Public Utilities The HSR Build Alternative would not contribute to a cumulative impact.
+Less than Significant None Required Energy The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required Biological and Aquatic Resource s Biological and Aquatic Resources The HSR Build Alternative would not contribute to a cumulative impact.
 Less than Significant None Required